Occidental College matters because of the transformational impact it has had on the lives of its graduates.

 Our location in one of the world’s most dynamic cities offers unparalleled opportunities to study the intersection of the natural and cultural spheres in a global setting.
 A nexus of immense creativity, diversity and complexity, Los Angeles provides the foundation of Oxy’s strategic plan.

-Over the past two years, an integrated planning process brought together faculty, senior administrators, trustees, staff, students and alumni to reflect on the future of the College.
+Over the course of two years, an integrated planning process brought together faculty, senior administrators, trustees, staff, students and alumni to reflect on the future of the College.
 The initial work, which included wide-ranging discussions, led to the identification of a set of shared commitments:

 - Academic Commons

 - Global Citizenship

 - The Residential College and Developing the Whole Student

 A Planning Steering Committee composed of administrators, faculty, staff and a student identified 11 task forces with charges that addressed key questions emerging from those shared commitments.
 The Steering Committee worked with Faculty Council, the Associated Students of Occidental College and senior administrators to appoint a mix of faculty, staff, students and alumni to the taskforces.
 Throughout the year, the task forces held community meetings and shared their work in progress and in final reports with the campus.
 Those planning efforts were supplemented with a trustee committee that focused on the landscape of higher education, financial sustainability, and other contextual pressures that might limit, enhance or alter Occidental's options in the future.
 Each planning group held a town hall meeting to share its findings with the broader community.